Kevinjoythomas/Stroke-Prediction-Pipeline/README.md

 # 🧠 Stroke Prediction Pipeline 🚀 | MLOps at Scale

 Welcome To The Stroke Prediction Pipeline Project!
 This Project Covers All Stages Of The ML Lifecycle—From Data Ingestion To Model Serving In a Production-Ready Pipeline.
-With CI/CD Automation, MLFlow Tracking, and DVC Pipeline Orchestration, This Repository Demonstrates an End-To-End MLOps Framework Designed To Tackle Real-World Machine Learning Challenges Efficiently
+With CI/CD Automation using **Github Actions**, **MLFlow** Tracking, and **DVC** Pipeline Orchestration, This Repository Demonstrates an End-To-End **MLOps** Framework Designed To Tackle Real-World Machine Learning Challenges Efficiently

 ## 🔍 Overview
-This Project Builds a Logistic Regression Model To Predict The Likelihood Of Stroke Based On A Dataset.
-With a Modular Pipeline Architecture and MLFlow Tracking, It Captures The Complete Process Of Building, Training, Evaluating, and Deploying The Model.
-Data is Pulled Directly from AWS S3, and The Model Is Served On a Flask Server Hosted on AWS EC2.
+This Project Builds a **Logistic Regression** Model To Predict The Likelihood Of Stroke Based On A Dataset.
+With a Modular Pipeline Architecture and MLFlow Tracking, It Captures The Complete Process Of Building, **Training, Evaluating, and Deploying** The Model.
+Data is Pulled Directly from **AWS S3**, and The Model Is Served On a Flask Server Hosted on **AWS EC2**.

 ## 🌐 Live Model Endpoint:
-It Ensures That All Inputs are Within The Recommended Range.
+A Website Developed With **HTML** And **CSS**, Hosted On A **Flask** Server, Ensures That All Inputs Fall Within The Recommended Range.
 [Stroke Prediction Site](http://ec2-13-60-233-133.eu-north-1.compute.amazonaws.com:5000/)

 ![Website](https://github.com/Kevinjoythomas/Stroke-Prediction-Pipeline/blob/main/website.png)